When is Disney+ launching in the UK? How much does it cost? How do I sign up?

 What’s Disney ?

-It’s a serious new streaming service owned by The Walt Disney Firm which can characteristic a number of latest and previous TV collection and movies from Disney and its many subsidiaries.
+It’s a serious new streaming service owned by The Walt Disney Firm which is able to function a bunch of latest and previous TV sequence and movies from Disney and its many subsidiaries.

-Which means you cannot solely anticipate finding Disney initiatives like Girl and the Tramp, but in addition exhibits and movies from:
+Meaning you cannot solely look forward to finding Disney initiatives like Girl and the Tramp, but in addition exhibits and movies from:

 - Pixar